mengwangoxf/mengwangoxf.github.io/publications.md

 ---

 ## Journal Publications
+1. [TSE 2019] [*A Study of Programming Languages and Their Bug Resolution Characteristics*](./Papers/TSE19.pdf) in IEEE Transactions on Software Engineering.
+Joint work with Jie M. Zhang, Feng Li, Dan Hao, Hao Tang, Lu Zhang, and Mark Harman.
+(Core Ranking A*)

 1. [NGC 2018] [*FliPpr: A System for Deriving Parsers from Pretty-Printers*](./Papers/NGC18.pdf) in New Generation Computing.
 Joint work with Kazutaka Matsuda.
 1. [JFP 2018] [*Applicative Bidirectional Programming: Mixing Lenses and Semantic Bidirectionalization*](./Papers/JFP18.pdf)in Journal of Functional Programming.
 Joint work with Kazutaka Matsuda.
+(Core Ranking A)

 1. [NSR 2015] [*How Functional Programming Mattered*](./Papers/NSR15.pdf) in National Science Review.
 Joint work withZhenjiang Hu and John Hughes.
 (IF 8.843)
 1. [SCP 2015] [*"Bidirectionalization for Free" for Monomorphic Transformations*](./Papers/SCP15.pdf) in Science of ComputerProgramming.
-Joint work with Kazutaka Matsuda
+Joint work with Kazutaka Matsuda.
+(Core Ranking A)

 1. [JFP 2013] [*Enhancing Semantic Bidirectionalization via Shape Bidirectionalizer Plug-ins*](./Papers/JFP13.pdf) in Journal ofFunctional Programming.
-Joint work with Janis Voigtländer, Zhenjiang Hu, and KazutakaMatsuda
+Joint work with Janis Voigtländer, Zhenjiang Hu, and KazutakaMatsuda.
+(Core Ranking A)

 1. [SCP 2012] [*Refactoring Pattern Matching*](./Papers/SCP12.pdf) in Science of Computer Programming.
 Joint work withJeremy Gibbons, Kazutaka Matsuda, and Zhenjing Hu.
+(Core Ranking A)

 1. [HOSC 2011] [*Side-Effect Localization for Lazy, Purely Functional Languages via Aspects*](./Papers/HOSC11.pdf) in Higher-Orderand Symbolic Computation.
 Joint work with Kung Chen, Shu-Chun Weng, Jia-Yin Lin,and Siau-Cheng Khoo.
 1. [SCP 2010] [*Type-Directed Weaving of Aspects for Polymorphically Typed Functional Languages*](./Papers/SCP10.pdf) inScience of Computer Programming.
 Joint work with Kung Chen, Shu-Chun Weng, Siau-Cheng Khoo, and Chung-Hsin Chen.
+(Core Ranking A)

 ## Conference Publications